sarmate/mathpad/README.md

 <script type="text/javascript" src="https://sarmate.xyz/mathpad/mathpad.js"></script>

-But you need in your document to add these librarys : JQuery, Skulpt, Mathjax or KaTeX, IPGrid and CodeMirror.
+You need in your document to add these librarys : JQuery, Skulpt, Mathjax or KaTeX, IPGrid and CodeMirror.

 We recommend to use JSXGraph too.